 How to calculate a mileage reimbursement

-- Record the odometer reading before a business trip and after and subtract.
+- Record the odometer reading before and after a business trip and subtract it.
+Then, record the mileage details in an IRS-approved log.

 What does a mileage reimbursement cover?